kyledross/RubbishPy/README.md

 # RubbishPy
-A Python implementation of a Von Neumann-architecture computer.
+A Python implementation of a Von Neumann-architecture computer emulator.
 Refer to LICENSE.txt for license information.